garfix/nli-go/doc/manual/knowledge-engineer/variables.md

 ## Rule scope

 When a rule is instantiated, a local scope is created for it.
-Within this scope it is possible to create rewritable variables, with the `go:let()` function:
+Within this scope it is possible to create mutable variables, with assigment:

-    go:let(X, 123)
+    [:X = 123]

-This rewritable variable may ge assigned a new variable, just like this
+This mutable variable may ge assigned a new variable, just like this

-    go:let(X, 456)
+    [:X = 456]